Frequently Asked Questions

 What kind of lunch program do you offer?

-K-6th students bring lunches that need no refrigeration or microwaving.
-Microwaves are available for use to students in grade 7 and up.
+K-12th grade students bring lunches that need no refrigeration or microwaving.

 Does PCS maintain a high academic standard?